tc39/proposal-intl-messageformat/README.md

-In order to be usable as a formatted placeholder, the object (or its prototype chain) MUST include a `toString` method returning a string and a `toParts` method returning an array of `MessagePart`.
+In order to be usable as a formatted placeholder, the object (or its prototype chain) MUST include a `toString` method returning a string and a `toParts` method returning an array of `MessagePart`s.
 All of the built-in implementations of this method return an array with exactly one value, but user-defined functions may return any number of parts, or none.

 In order to be usable as a variant selector, the object MUST include a `selectKeys` method.
-When called with an array of string keys for the message's variants, it MUST return an array with a subset of those keys, filtered to only matching values for the selector and sorted by preference.
+When called with an array of string keys, it MUST return an array whose elements are a subset of those keys, filtered to only matching values for the selector and sorted by preference.

 Within a message, the value of an expression may be assigned to a message-local variable,